 The Tech Package nets navigation functionality, LED dayime running lights, LED cornering lights, a proximity key, a power liftgate, memory seats, mirrors and driver profile, lighted door handles, power folding, heated and electrochromatic mirrors, and GPS enable Homelink universal garage door opener.

 As its name suggests, the Smart Air Suspension Package includes an adaptive air suspension that provides an optimum blend of handling agility and ride comfort.

 The Subzero Weather Package adds heated rear seats, wiper blade defrosters and washer nozzle heaters.

-Stand-alone options include a glass panoramic roof, front and rear parking sensors, LED fog lights, a 12-speaker premium sound system, ambient LED interior lighting, rear facing 3rd-row seats, a rear parcel shelf and an Alcantara headliner.
+Stand-alone options include a glass panoramic roof, front and rear parking sensors, LED fog lights, a 12-speaker premium sound system, ambient LED interior lighting, rear facing 3rd-row seats, and an Alcantara headliner.

 All Model S sedans come standard with dual front, front side and full-length side curtain airbags in addition to traction and stability control systems.

 As an all-electric luxury sedan with ample range and performance that rivals or surpass conventionally-powered models, the Model S has no true rivals.